section III, article 1

 Course Registration for Continuing Scholars

-All scholars should meet with their advisor to decide on necessary coursework.
+All scholars should meet with their primary research mentor to decide on necessary coursework.
 Scholars must register themselves online via OPUS with assistance, as needed, from the Graduate Program Coordinator.
 Scholars are responsible for ensuring that they are enrolled prior to the enrollment deadline each semester.

 Coursework Residency Requirement and Research Credit

 All scholars in the graduate program are required to maintain a full course load consisting of at least 9 units during the fall, spring and summer semesters.
-Scholars should carefully review the Research section of the handbook to understand how to pair required coursework with research credit to fulfill this minimum.
+In most semesters, scholars will need to enroll in CHEM 599R (Pre-Candidacy) or CHEM 799R (Post-Candidacy) to properly reflect their research effort.
+Scholars should refer to the table below to determine the appropriate research credit to reflect their effort in a given semester.

 Share Your Thoughts